Exchange of withdrawn banknotes and coins

 Exchanging the withdrawn banknotes and coins:

-- Complete the form for the exchange of withdrawn banknotes and coins electronically or by hand.
-If you complete the form by hand, use capital letters and write clearly.
+Complete the form for the exchange of withdrawn banknotes and coins.
+Use capital letters and write clearly.

 - If the payment is to be made to a foreign account, the IBAN and SWIFT code (BIC) must be provided.